Navigating taxes on rental income

 - The security deposit is forfeited

 Rental income is considered passive income for the passive-loss rules limitation.
-This is true except for qualified real estate professionals.
+One of the exceptions is for qualified real estate professionals.
 If your rental income is more than your expenses, you’ll report the income.
 However, if your rental income is less than your expenses, you must consult special rules.
 These rules tell you if you can take the loss against other income.

 Rental real estate often creates a loss since it has large depreciation deductions and cash expenses, like: